pyx/hymn/docs/api/state.rst

 .. function:: gets(f)

-  gets specific component of the state, using a projection function ``f``
+  gets specific component of the state, using a projection function :code:`f`

 Hy Specific API